The best way to predict the future is to create it

-With regard to BI’s front-office, ontologies can be used to synchronize data analytics and decision-making loops; with regard to back-office they would serve as conceptual frames to knowledge management.
+Concerning BI’s front-office, ontologies can be used to synchronize data analytics and decision-making loops; concerning back-office they would serve as conceptual frames to knowledge management.

 Business Intelligence: In The Loop

 The aim of data analytics is to give structure and meaning to raw data.
-That is to be achieved through an iterative process mixing four basic operations:
+That is to be achieved through an iterative process mixing the basic operations already mentioned: